Lake St. Martin: Evacuation and compensation

-The role of the Manitoba government
+Role of the Manitoba government

 Financial benefits

 The government of Manitoba made a calculated decision in flooding Lake St. Martin (Ballard, 2012).
-The water was flowing towards Winnipeg, a highly populated city with a largely non-indigenous population until the Province diverted the flood water.
+The water was flowing towards Winnipeg until the province diverted the flood water.
 The government chose to divert water to Lake St. Martin to flood a lake surrounded by Indigenous reserves.
-Ballard (2012) explains how the government of Manitoba's decision to flood Lake St. Martin is due to First Nations’ reserve land being federal Crown land.
-In flooding Lake St. Martin the responsibility for financial compensation shifts from the Province to the federal government for lands under their jurisdiction.
-The Province saved money from massive flood damage impacting cities under their jurisdiction, despite the environmental injustice to First Nations people in reserves nearby Lake St. Martin.
-The Provincial choice to flood and displace First Nations went against the United Nations Resolution on Indigenous People (UNDRIP) as relocation of Indigenous people from their land is deeply traumatizing.
-Yet this environmental injustice brought federal funding to pour into their Province to house First Nations in their cities during their displacement and eventually to rebuild the First Nations communities.
+Ballard (2012) explains how the government of Manitoba's decision to flood Lake St. Martin is due to First Nations' reserve land being federal Crown land.
+In flooding Lake St. Martin the responsibility for financial compensation shifts from the province to the federal government for lands under their jurisdiction.
+The province saved money from massive flood damage impacting cities under their jurisdiction, despite the environmental damage in reserves on nearby Lake St. Martin.

-Government and the History of Indigenous Flooding
+Government and the history of Indigenous flooding

-Indigenous reserves are at higher risk of flooding than non-Indigenous communities due to the federal government placing Indigenous reserves in swampy and other marginal lands, lack of infrastructure and adequate protection, such as ring dykes, and colonial governments controlling water flows through diversions.
-The risk of flooding on reserves is high: “81% of the 985 Indigenous land reserves in Canada are at risk of flooding” (Chakraborty et al., 2021).
-The Province and Canadian government needs to reconcile their role in displacing First Nations through flooding and other means.
+Indigenous reserves are at higher risk of flooding than non-Indigenous communities due to the federal government placing Indigenous reserves in swampy and other marginal lands, lack of infrastructure and adequate protection, such as ring dykes, and governments controlling water flows through diversions.
+The risk of flooding on reserves is high: "81% of the 985 Indigenous land reserves in Canada are at risk of flooding" (Chakraborty et al., 2021).
+The province and Canadian government needs to reconcile their role in displacing First Nations through flooding and other means.
 Governments knowing First Nations are most at risk need to invest in flood protection for these communities.